AleksPetrakov/vk-hide-stories-script/README.md

 ---

 Browser console script that automatically hides VK friends’ stories from your feed,
-with support for exclude lists by author name and user ID.
+with configurable exclude lists by author name and user ID, and keeps running even when the VK tab is inactive
+(you can switch to other tabs and continue using your browser as usual).

 <details>